 Most of our representation is for individuals.
 We represent unions for issues that develop during the bargaining relationship and on a case-by-case basis.
 We provide advice or representation to federal agencies—usually small agencies that need counsel specialized in civil service law or larger agencies with a conflict of interest within a management group or within agency counsel's office.

 Mr. Broida is a federal civil service lawyer.
 He graduated NYU Law School in 1973.
 He's been practicing employment law ever since.
-Following work with AFGE's General Counsel's Office starting in 1978, and private practice since 1980, Mr. Broida's concentration is on MSPB, EEO, FLRA, arbitration, Federal Circuit, and VA Disciplinary Appeals Board cases.
+Following work with AFGE's General Counsel's Office starting in 1978, and private practice since 1980, Mr. Broida's concentration is on MSPB, EEO, FLRA, arbitration, and Federal Circuit cases.
 He represents employees throughout the country, unions, and federal agencies requiring specialized counsel.

 There Are Three Components To Our Work With You